MarinGrgurev/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10765
 ```

-The mean total number of steps taken per day is 10766.19.
+As evident from the above result the mean total number of steps taken per day is 10766.19.
 The median total number of steps taken per day is 10765.

 ### What is the average daily activity pattern?